 Recent studies from different insurers and brokers have revealed a positive trend.
 Employers, mainly those belonging to the Financial Services, Banking Industries, or the IT Sectors are giving their employees a chance to enhance the medical group cover albeit at a price.
 More and more employers these days go for the top-up policies on behalf of their workforce as part of this significant positive development.

 In keeping with this slow yet steady increase in demand in these sectors, other services are expected to follow suit in the coming times.
 Another term for this is the voluntary top-ups.
 According to such schemes, employees can increase the policy covers through out-of-pocket premium payments.
-The commonest ones opted for in this regard at the medical insurance top ups according to the study.
+The commonest ones opted for in this regard at the medical insurance top-ups according to the study.

-As per survey by the Insurance Brokers from Marsh 25% of organizations, these days are offering these top-up plans as compared to just 17% in the last year.
-Such options are quite popular with employers looking for extended benefits to their employees while being concerned regarding management of costs.
+As per a survey by the Insurance Brokers from Marsh 25% of organizations, these days are offering these top-up plans as compared to just 17% in the last year.
+Such options are quite popular with employers looking for extended benefits to their employees while being concerned regarding the management of costs.
 As the premium rates related to medical cover constantly increase such topping up of policy covers have surely emerged as a viable solution.

-According to various industry watchers, employer-sponsored health insurance costs are getting bigger by the day, forcing the industries to go for lower amounts of sum insured.
+According to various industry watchers, employer-sponsored health insurance costs are getting bigger by the day, forcing the industries to go for lower amounts of the sum insured.
 Both the employees and their families naturally have to endure the fallouts of such cost-cutting measures.
-Medical expenses increase by the day with employees demanding higher amounts of sum insured.
-Naturally, a clamor for the alternatives is regularly gaining speed with HR managers searching for possible options.
+Medical expenses increase by the day with employees demanding higher amounts of the sum insured.
+Naturally, a clamour for the alternatives is regularly gaining speed with HR managers searching for possible options.